suekim59/suekim59/README.md

 -->

 # 김수정 Sue Kim 👋
-- 😄 I’m currently working as a developer at Rakuten Symphony Korea
+- 😄 I’m currently working as a developer at Cafe24 in Korea
 <!-- - 🌱 I’m currently studying and working on projects using Node.js & React.js. -->
 - 🌱 I’m currently stduying AWS to achieve AWS SAA-02.
 <!-- 🌱 I’m currently learning TypeScript(Nest.js).-->